cervoise/blog/certifications/SLAE/Exo1-Bind_Shell.md

 ## Excevec

 Because of the loop, ecx is set to -1.
-Lets check if *inc ecx* is not shorter than *xor ecx,ecx*
+Let's check if *inc ecx* is not shorter than *xor ecx,ecx*

 ```ASM
 8048060:	31 c9                	xor    ecx,ecx